Swimsuit competition: Contest organization

 Bikini contests have sometimes been organised or sponsored by companies for marketing purposes or to find new models for their products.
 Miss Hawaiian Tropic is organized by Playtex to promote "Hawaiian Tropic", its suntan lotion.
-NOPI runs the annual Hot Import Nights bikini contest, which is held in conjunction with the import car-show in Atlanta, Georgia, and the annual Hooter's bikini competition.
+NOPI runs the annual Hot Import Nights bikini contest, which is held in conjunction with the import car-show in Atlanta, Georgia.

+There is also an annual Hooters bikini competition.

-There are some swimsuit competitions which aim to judge the beauty of a single part of body, such as female buttocks (for example, the Miss Bum Bum contest held in Brazil, and the Miss Reef contest held in several South American countries).
+Some swimsuit competitions, such as the Miss Bumbum contest, held in Brazil, and the Miss Reef contest, held in several South American countries, focus on the beauty of a single part of body, such as female buttocks.

 Controversies

+Despite their popularity and women's voluntary participation, swimsuit competitions, especially bikini contests, are sometimes controversial.
+Critics argue that beauty contests reinforce the idea that girls and women are primarily valued for their physical appearance and pressure them to conform to conventional beauty standards.